stefanrieken/tmmh/README.md

 Status
 ------
-Allocate, release, reallocate and garbage collection are implemented and demo'able.
+Allocate, release, reallocate, pointer relocation and garbage collection are implemented and demo'able.
+Yet to do is heap compression.

 About